Reasons to Have Cat Spare Parts On-Hand for Your Heavy Equipment: Belts

 Leather was at one time the preferred material to make belts from.
 Cotton, hemp, flax, and wire were also used in the 1800s.
 Today, the most often used materials are rubber and engineered polymers, many with embedded fibers or wires, because they last longer and are less inclined to break suddenly.

 Belts Wear Out

 The biggest reason to have spare belts on hand is because they wear out.
 With cars and trucks, they usually last around 50,000 miles before they need to be replaced.
-With heavy equipment, this can be imprecise because most heavy equipment don’t move with regards to miles, so the hours used by the engine is a better measure of when your belts should be replaced.
+With heavy equipment, this can be imprecise because most machines don't move with regards to miles, so the hours used by the engine is a better measure of when your belts should be replaced.

 Belts Can Break

 Although a broken belt does not happen too frequently as long as your machines are well-maintained, it does happen.
 As you know, when your belt breaks, your car, truck, or heavy machinery stops.
-This can lead to costly downtimes that you want to avoid.
+This can lead to costly downtime that you want to avoid.